LuciusCaesar11/web_27_7/README.md

 5. **Career Page**: Explore exciting career opportunities and join our team of dedicated coffee enthusiasts.
 6. **Buy Now Page**: Experience the convenience of online ordering.
 Browse our products and have your favorites delivered straight to your home.
 7. **Under Maintenance Pages**: We're working behind the scenes to elevate your experience.
 These pages are currently undergoing maintenance as we strive to bring you the best.
+8. Café Locations Page: Discover the various branches of our café and locations.

 ## Contributing:
 We welcome contributions from the community to enhance and improve our café's website.
 If you're interested in contributing, please follow these steps: